helsingborg-stad/modulary-contact/README.md

-# modularity-login-form
+# modularity-contact-banner
-Contact module for modularity
+Contact Banner module for modularity

 ## Getting Started
 Get the latest version and follow the installation steps bellow.